 The places we inhabit become part of us.
-Make them well.
+Make them special.

 Getting There continued

-Bringing them to life requires strong desire, shared purpose, committment, discipline, and effective dialogue.
-But, in the end, getting there ultimately requires getting it right - hitting the mark.
+For such a home to successfully make the journey from dream to desired reality, certain requirements make all the difference: strong desire, shared purpose, committment, discipline, careful listening, and effective dialogue.
+But, in the end, success ultimately requires getting it right - hitting the mark.
 Which means, above all, that the core ideas and objectives guiding the design be clearly defined, understood, communicated, and carefully implemented throughout.

 - An owner happy with the results.

 - Successful joint effort by all involved in the building process.

 - A built environment that succeeds, both experientially and financially, in meeting the owner's’s goals and mine, enhances their life, meets my standards, and to the extent possible, leaves the earth a better place to be.